kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 This can be done in one of two ways:

-- The `./release-notify` tool -- `sendmail` will need to be configured correctly on your environment for this to work
+- The `krel announce` subcommand -- A [`SENDGRID_API_KEY`](https://sendgrid.com/docs/ui/account-and-settings/api-keys) will need to be configured correctly on your environment for this to work
 - Manually -- Send the email notification manually to [kubernetes-announce][k-announce-list] by taking the contents from the Google Cloud Bucket: `gs://kubernetes-release/archive/anago-vX.Y.0-{alpha,beta,rc}.z`:
   - [Example subject](https://gcsweb.k8s.io/gcs/kubernetes-release/archive/anago-v1.17.0-rc.2/announcement-subject.txt)
   - [Example body](https://gcsweb.k8s.io/gcs/kubernetes-release/archive/anago-v1.17.0-rc.2/announcement.html)